voltrondata-labs/gha-controller-infra/README.md

     >
     1. `cd pulumi/arrowci`
     2. `pulumi stack init production`
         1. **This step will create a new file called `Pulumi.production.yaml` which will only have the `encryptionsalt`; copy all of the other values from `Pulumi.staging.yaml` into this file and replace the details as needed.
-Remember that you need to replace the tags and the SSH Key Name at the least**
+Remember that you need to replace the tags and the SSH Key Name at the least.**
     3. `pulumi up`

 ### Pre-requisites for Flux and the Actions Runner Controller